Injo of Joseon: Birth and background

 King Injo was born in 1595 as a son of Prince Jeongwon, whose father was the ruling monarch King Seonjo.
 In 1607, Prince Jeongwon's son was given the title, Lord Neungyang (綾陽都正, 능양도정) and later Prince Neungyang (綾陽君, 능양군); and lived as a royal family member, unsupported by any political factions that were in control of Korean politics at the time.

 In 1608, King Seonjo fell sick and died, and his son, Gwanghaegun, succeeded him to the throne.
-At the time, the government was divided by various political factions; and the liberal Eastern political faction came out strong after the Seven Year War, which most actively fought against Japanese.
-The Eastern faction split during the last days of King Seonjo in the Northern and Southern political factions.
-The Northern faction wanted radical reform, while the Southern faction supported moderate reform.
-At the time of Seonjo's death, the Northern faction, who gained control of the government at the time, was divided into left-wing Greater Northerners and less radical Lesser Northerners.
+At the time, the government was divided by various political factions and the liberal Easterner political faction came out strong after the Japanese invasions of 1582–1598, as they fought most actively against the Japanese.
+The Eastern faction split during the last days of King Seonjo into the Northerner and Southerner political factions.
+The Northern faction wanted radical reform, while the Southerner faction supported more moderate measures.
+At the time of Seonjo's death, the Northern faction, which gained control of the government at the time, was divided into left-wing Greater Northerners and more moderate Lesser Northerners.
 As Gwanghaegun inherited the throne, the Greater Northern political faction, which supported him as heir to the crown, became the major political faction in the royal court.
-Meanwhile, conservative Western political faction remained a minor faction, far from gaining power; however many members of the Western faction continued to look for opportunities to return to politics as the ruling faction.
+Meanwhile, the conservative Westerner political faction remained a minor player, unable to gain power; however many members of the Westerner faction continued to look for opportunities to return to politics as the ruling faction.

 The coup of 1623

-Although King Gwanghaegun (光海君, 광해군) was an outstanding administrator and great diplomat, he was largely unsupported by many politicians, scholars, and aristocrats because he was not the first-born and he was born of a concubine.
-Greater Northerners tried to stomp out those opinions, suppressing Lesser Northerners and killing Prince Imhae (臨海君, 임해군), the oldest son of Seonjo, and Grand Prince Yeongchang (永昌大君, 영창대군), the queen's son.
-It was not Gwanghaegun's plan to keep his throne; and in fact, he actually tried to bring minor factions into the government, but was blocked by opposition from members of the Greater Northerners, such as Jeong In-hong and Yi I-cheom.
+Although King Gwanghaegun was an outstanding administrator and great diplomat, he was largely unsupported by many politicians, scholars, and aristocrats because he was not the first-born and he was born of a concubine.
+Greater Northerners tried to stomp out those opinions, suppressing Lesser Northerners and killing Prince Imhae, the oldest son of Seonjo, and Grand Prince Yeongchang, the queen's son.
+It was not Gwanghaegun's plan to keep his throne; and in fact, he actually tried to bring minor factions into the government, but was blocked by opposition from members of the Greater Northerners, such as Chŏng Inhong and Yi Ich'ŏm.
 The actions made Gwanghaegun even more unpopular among wealthy aristocrats, and they finally began plotting against him.

-In 1623, members of the ultra-conservative Westerners faction, Kim Ja-jeom, Kim Ryu, Yi Gwi and Yi Gwal, launched a coup that resulted in the dethroning of Gwanghaegun, who was sent into exile on Jeju Island.
-Jeong In-hong and Yi Yicheom were killed, and followed suddenly by the Westerners replacing the Greater Northerners as the ruling political faction.
+In 1623, members of the ultra-conservative Westerners, Kim Chajŏm, Kim Ryu, Yi Kwi and Yi Kwal, launched a coup that resulted in the dethroning of Gwanghaegun, who was sent into exile on Jeju Island.
+Chŏng Inhong and Yi Ich'ŏm were killed, and this was followed suddenly by the Westerners replacing the Greater Northerners as the ruling political faction.
 The Westerners brought Injo to the palace and crowned him as the new King of Joseon.
-Although Injo was king, he did not have any authority since almost all of the power was held by the Western faction that dethroned Gwanghaegun.
+Although Injo was king, he did not have any authority since almost all of the power was held by the Westerners that had dethroned Gwanghaegun.